Introduction

 Now, we have a new binary indicator variable.
 The

-variable is coded 1
+diabetes_binary variable is coded 1 if the

-patient has the E11
+patient has the E11 diagnostic code and 0 if

 the patient does not.